ØKB2008 Tax Laws 2

 - Can assess value-added tax-related issues in a business

-- Can treat common transactions in accordance with value-added tax regulation
+- Can treat common transactions, and the most common exemptions without deduction and exemptions with deduction, in accordance with value-added tax regulation

 - Can reflect ethically on tax planning